Keeping Connected for RV Remote Work

 For more in-depth information on this topic:

-Work requirements can impact the speeds you need to be able to maintain, the amount of data you need to be able to tap into and the reliability needs of your setup.
-Some employers may be open to a remote work situation, but may place requirements on the quality of your connection.
+Work requirements can dictate the speeds you need to be able to maintain, the amount of data you need to be able to tap into, and the reliability needs of your setup.
+Some employers may be open to their employees working remotely while mobile from an RV or boat, but may place requirements on the quality of your internet connection or the type of connection that you use.

 Wired Internet Requirement